 They are a handy reminders I have picked up in social media land about how to do marketing when running your own business.
-Also think of them as mantras to maintain a positive mindset.
+Also, think of them as mantras to help you maintain a positive mindset.

 ✔ Feel the fear and do it anyway.

 ✔ Share T&Cs with clients.
 Have a contract or email agreement to protect yourself.

 ✔Feel safe to ask questions.
 If it is the client of the customer, is the brief clear, are there any misunderstandings?
 Don’t be shy to ask questions.
 If you are a fellow edibuddy who wants advice, email is a safe space.

 ✔ Think of yourself as a business owner, not just freelance.
 It will change your mindset.